fnechans/falconry/docs/index.rst

 Welcome to falconry's documentation!
 ====================================

 HTCondor is powerful tool for managment of jobs on computation clusters.
-It, and especially its python API, can be too complicated for an usual user.
+It, and especially its python API, can be a bit complicated to use for an usual user.

 The goal of falconry is to have a lightweight wrapper around the HTCondor python API to run jobs.
-In addition, it offers a manager, which automatically control jobs, and is able to handle dependent jobs.
+In addition, it offers a manager, which automatically submits and controls jobs, and is able to handle dependent jobs.
 This way one can submit large number of inter-connected jobs without having to manually run or check anything.

 Falconry is running on python 3 and can be found on `GitHub <https://github.com/fnechans/falconry>`_.